ThatOneNebulaGirl/pandasLessons/README.md

 - How to clean and normalize inconsistent tabular data using pandas
 - How to validate inputs and catch edge cases early
 - How to write scripts that reduce manual, error-prone processes

+## How to run

+1. Clone the repo
+2. Place the PriceSheet folder in the root
+3. Run `python clean_pricing_table.py`